 Here are 2 photos of the propane control box with the air mixer.
 Propane gas must be mixed with air to insure a clean burn without soot!
-If you burn straight propane you will experience black smoke/ soot on anything you place in your fire pit / fireplace
+If you burn straight propane you will experience black smoke/ soot on anything you place in your fire pit / fireplace.

 These are our FPPK models (fire pit propane kit) This is a 24" ring on a 30" base.
-The base is detached for remote locating.You can also see the thermo-coupler and electronic starter.
+The base is detached for remote locating.You can also see the thermocouple and electronic starter.
 The thermocouple is the safety switch which if the fire is blown out and leaving the thermocouple cold will shut your system off for safety reasons.

 Other sizes include: